howToCodeWell/course-php-login-from-scratch/docs/lessons/lesson_7.md

 Failed asserting that null is of type "array".

 ```
-To fix the test we must update the body of `getOrders()` to find the correct order of the given username.
+To fix the test we must update the body of the `getOrders()` function to find the correct order of the given username.

-Update the `getOrders` function in `common.php`
+Update the `getOrders` function in `common.php` with the following code
 ```php
 function getOrders(string $userName): ?array
 {